 Is tramadol a controlled substance / narcotic opioid?

-The painkiller tramadol is considered a narcotic (opioid) and a controlled substance by the U.S. federal government.
+Tramadol is a narcotic (opioid) and is designated a controlled substance (Schedule IV) by the U.S. federal government.
 Controlled substances are regulated by the government to prevent abuse and misuse and lower the risk of overdose.

-A synthetic opioid, tramadol is a Schedule IV drug according to the Controlled Substances Act.
+Tramadol is a Schedule IV drug according to the Controlled Substances Act.
 There are five schedules in this Act, with Schedule 1 being the most tightly regulated.
-Schedule IV drugs like tramadol have a medical purpose, a low potential for abuse and a low risk of dependence compared to other controlled substances.
+Schedule IV drugs like tramadol have a medical purpose, a low to moderate potential for abuse and a low risk of dependence compared to other controlled substances.

 In terms of regulations, tramadol prescriptions in all 50 states may only be refilled up to five times within a six-month period after the date that the prescription was issued.
 A new tramadol prescription is required after five refills or after six months.